nutanix-cloud-native/opendocs/docs/guides/cloud_native_role/index.md

 # Custom Cloud Native role

-Cloud Native solutions can be deployed on the Nutanix Cloud Platform with a user with administrative permissions.
-In various scenarios this is not desired and least privileged user needs to be used to deploy these solutions.
+Cloud Native solutions can be deployed on the Nutanix Cloud Platform by a user with administrative permissions.
+In various scenarios, this is not desired and a least privileged user should be used to deploy solutions.

 This page will illustrate the steps required to create a custom Cloud Native role in Prism Central that can be assigned to Prism Central users.
 The custom role will be created using `Ansible` and the [Nutanix Ansible Collection](https://github.com/nutanix/nutanix.ansible){target=_blank}.